Best Raw Honey Brand since 1986

 Honey should be stored in a cool place.
 But should not be refrigerated otherwise it may get crystallised.

-Yes, Bharat Honey may crystallize or granulate over time, especially during winter or if stored in the refrigerator.
+Yes, Like any other natural honey, Bharat Honey crystallizes or granulate over time, especially during winter or if stored in the refrigerator.

 To learn more about the crystallization of honey.
 Please go through our video The Crystallisation of Natural Honey